rgvlee/EntityFrameworkCore.Testing/README.md

 ## Usage

-Start by creating a mocked context and, if the SUT requires, populate it as if you were using the real thing:
+Start by creating a mocked db context and, if the SUT requires, populate it as if you were using the real thing:

 ```c#
 var testEntity = Fixture.Create<TestEntity>();